adamcobabe/mrv/doc/source/usage.rst

 	 <class 'maya.OpenMaya.MFnDependencyNode'>,
 	 <class 'maya.OpenMaya.MFnDependencyNode'>]

-If you want to learn more about the MFnMethod aliases, see :ref:`mfnmethodmutator-label`
+If you want to learn more about the MFnFunctionSet method aliases, see :ref:`mfnmethodmutator-label`

 DAG-Navigation
 ==============